-The new Get My Payment tool allows many taxpayers to check when they can expect to receive their payment.
-In addition, the tool allows taxpayers to add direct deposit information, if it isn’t already on file with the IRS.
+The Get My Payment tool allows many taxpayers to check when they can expect to receive their payment.
+In some cases, the tool allows taxpayers to add direct deposit information, if it isn’t already on file with the IRS.

-Although some people are not eligible for the stimulus payments, for the many who are eligible, the checks can be as high as $1,200 per individual and $2,400 per married couple filing jointly.
-Parents can get an additional $500 per child under 17.
+Although some people are not eligible for the stimulus payments, for the many who are eligible the checks can be as high as $1,400 per individual and $2,800 per married couple filing jointly.
+Taxpayers can get an additional $1,400 per dependent.

 Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 How to use the Get My Payment tool